Home « Topic «

 NR - Not able to be Rated

-Sexual behavior problems (SBP) in children are defined as behaviors involving sexual body parts that are developmentally inappropriate or potentially harmful to themselves or others initiated by children ages 12 and younger.
-SBP may range from problematic self-stimulation (such that it causes physical harm or damage) to nonintrusive behaviors (such as preoccupation with nudity, looking at others) to sexual interactions with other children that include more explicit behaviors than sex play (such as intercourse) to coercive or aggressive sexual behaviors, with the latter behavior being of most concern, particularly when paired with large age differences between children.
-When SBP appear to be trauma-related symptoms that originate from sexual abuse the child has experienced, the behavior may be termed “sexually reactive.”
+Sexual Behavior Problems Treatment (Children) is defined by the CEBC as the treatment of behaviors involving sexual body parts that are developmentally inappropriate or potentially harmful to themselves or others initiated by children ages 12 and younger.
+Sexual behavior problems may range from problematic self-stimulation (such that it causes physical harm or damage) to nonintrusive behaviors (such as preoccupation with nudity, looking at others) to sexual interactions with other children that include more explicit behaviors than sex play (such as intercourse) to coercive or aggressive sexual behaviors, with the latter behavior being of most concern, particularly when paired with large age differences between children.
+When sexual behavior problems appear to be trauma-related symptoms that originate from sexual abuse the child has experienced, the behavior may be termed "sexually reactive."

 It should be noted that although the term “sexual” is used, the reasons for engaging in such behavior vary and are rarely related to sexual gratification or stimulation.
 Instead, these behaviors tend to be related to other factors, such as curiosity, impulsivity, anxiety, trauma-related symptoms (e.g., re-experiencing symptoms of post-traumatic stress disorder), and attention-seeking.

-Interventions for SBP that have been systematically evaluated predominately fall in one of two categories: (a) treatments targeting sexual behavior problems and (b) treatments targeting the effects of child sexual abuse including SBP.
+Interventions for sexual behavior problems that have been systematically evaluated predominately fall in one of two categories: (a) treatments targeting sexual behavior problems and (b) treatments targeting the effects of child sexual abuse including sexual behavior problems.

 Debra Zanders-Willis, Director